normalspoon/myGame/README.md

 As a player, I want to see a board of 4x4 hidden cards with underlying hidden pictures (2 of a kind)

 I want to choose the matching tiles using my memory and by guessing.
 When I choose a tile, it will remain open.
 When I chose the 2nd tile that doesn't match, it will remain open for 1 second and flip back unless they match, where they will remain open for the remainder of the game.

+As a player I want to see feedback if my guess is wrong.

 As a player I want to see that I win when all tiles are flipped over.